Bedrock-OSS/bedrock-wiki/docs/test.md

 You can make warning panels like this
 :::

-:::error Header?!
+:::error
+No header.
 You can make error panels like this
 :::

-::: danger STOP
+:::danger STOP
 Danger zone, do not proceed
 :::